-I’m often asked what it was that inspired me to pursue a career in STEM.
-And there are lots of answers to that question, but probably the two most important were my parents’ constant encouragement of my curiosity, and the wonderful science teacher I had at primary school.
+I’m often asked what inspired me to pursue a career in STEM.
+And there are lots of answers to that question, but probably the two most important were my parents’ constant encouragement to stay curious, and the wonderful science teacher I had at primary school.

-Some of my fondest memories from that age were of the end-of-term challenges she would set the whole top-half of the school.
+Some of my fondest memories from that age are the end of term challenge she would set the whole top-half of the school every year.
 Working in our houses, years 3-6 would come together to build a car and ramp combo that would travel the furthest, or a device that could safely deliver our egg to the ground, unscathed, from the school roof.
-As well as learning lots about physics, engineering and the design process, these challenges taught me so much about working in a team, prioritisation and (particularly the year I was head of my house, so in charge of the team) managing other people.
+As well as learning lots about physics, engineering and the design process, these challenges taught me so much about working in a team, prioritisation and (particularly the year I was head of my house and so leading the team) managing other people.

-To make it even easier for you, we have put together a lesson plan, presentation and worksheet you can use to run this activity with your class.
-We know what a tough year this has been for teachers and pupils, so we are making all the resources you will need available for free- just hit the buttons below to download them.
+To make it even easier for you, we have put together a fun science lesson plan, presentation and worksheet you can use to run this activity with your class.
+We know what a tough year this has been for teachers and pupils, so we are making all the resources you will need available for free- and there are a few more too on our freebies page.

-We would love to see what your class comes up with, so please do share your machines on social media, and tag us @BraintasticSci.
-And do get in touch if you are beginning to plan enrichment activities for next school year- we are now taking bookings for both in-person and online shows & workshops.
+We would love to see what your class comes up with, so please do share your incredible neuron machines on social media, and tag us @BraintasticSci.
+And do check out some of our other ideas for STEM activities and science enrichment next term - or get in touch to book one of our fun and interactive science shows and workshops for schools.